a-krirk/Cheat-sheets/Pandas.md

 ### Conditional selection
 To do interesting things with the data, however, we often need to ask questions based on conditions.

-To select rows only where country are Italy, Use this condition as a mask.
+To select wines only from Italy, Use this condition as a mask.
 ```python
 reviews_df.country == 'Italy'
 ```